CNC

 X axis

 The X axis was more of a problem fitting stuff in.
 I made a plate that mounted on the bolts astride the handwheel and shaved down the pulley to make things fit with both the pulley and the handle on the shaft.
-Then I had to grind back the heads of the (longer) bolts to clear the back of the pulley.

 At the other end the cable inlet needed a specially made right angle shroud so as not to foul the surrounding parts and still be able to flex as both X and Y move.